 While there are some fantastic options in the resort its location right at the center of the strip is what makes Planet Hollywood a great place to stay if you are looking for dining options.

 Planet Hollywood Restaurant / Hollywood Cafe

-Planet Hollywood no longer own the Hotel and just license the Brand to Caesars, so moving the Restaurant would possibly mean they needed to give up ownership of that too so they have kept it over in the Forum Shops.
+Planet Hollywood no longer owns the Hotel and just licenses the Brand to Caesars, so moving the Restaurant would possibly mean they needed to give up ownership of that too so they have kept it over in the Forum Shops.

 Instead, inside the Resort is the Cafe Hollywood.
 A completely unrelated, but remarkably similar concept restaurant, we will take a look at the below.

 In House Restaurants

 First, we take a look at the In-house options, these are all located in the actual hotel and casino.

 Koi is the Flagship restaurant of Planet Hollywood and the brand is proudly marketed throughout the hotel.
 However, for a High-end Japanese restaurant, it is surprisingly accessible and fairly modestly priced.

 The California Restaurant offers Cali Style sushi rather than authentic Japanese fare.
 The menu is quite limited and focuses mainly on Sushi, there are very few Entree options, so if you are not a fan of Sushi this is not the best choice.
 It should also be noted this is a fine-dining restaurant, not a quick-stop Sushi joint so take your time and enjoy the meal.